Mucoepidermoid carcinoma

 by Jason Wasserman MD PhD FRCPC

-When examined under the microscope, mucoepidermoid carcinoma is typically made up of three different types of cells: mucous cells, intermediate cells, and epidermoid cells.
+When examined under the microscope, mucoepidermoid carcinoma is typically made up of three types of cells: mucous, intermediate, and epidermoid.
 The mucous cells in mucus cells are large cells that appear blue when examined under the microscope.
 The cells appear blue because they are filled with a protein called mucin.
 Pathologists often use the term goblet cells when describing these mucus-producing cells.
-The intermediate cells are smaller than the mucus cells and they are often harder to see.
-In some tumours, the intermediate cells are larger and the body of the cell appears clear.
-Finally, the epidermoid cells often appear pink and they may be described using terms such as eosinophilic or squamoid.
+The intermediate cells are smaller than the mucus cells and often more challenging to see.
+In some tumours, the intermediate cells are larger, and the cell’s body appears clear.
+Finally, the epidermoid cells often appear pink and may be described using terms such as eosinophilic or squamoid.

-The tumour cells often connect together to form open spaces called cysts.
-These cysts are frequently lined by the mucus (goblet) cells.
-The intermediate and epidermoid cells are more likely to be arranged in groups that may be described as nests or solid.
+Tumour cells often connect to form open spaces called cysts, which are frequently lined by mucus (goblet) cells.
+The intermediate and epidermoid cells are more likely to be arranged in groups described as nests or solid sheets.

 mucoepidermoid carcinoma